 As recommended from the Dutch studies, the mass of plastics forms the basis of the EcoQO monitoring system.
 Rather than using average plastic mass for the target definition, a combination is used of frequency of occurrence of plastic masses above a certain critical mass level (10%; 0.1g).
 The background of such approach is that a few exceptional outliers can have a strong influence on the calculated average.
 The wording of the target level basically excludes influence of exceptional outlying values.
 A similar effect can be obtained by calculating mean values from logarithmically transformed data (Geometric means).
 The OSPAR Fulmar EcoQO has been published in a background document (OSPAR 2008) and its implementation was included in the OSPAR Quality Status Report (OSPAR 2010a,b).
 Formal guidelines and assessment methods have been published (OSPAR 2015a,b).
 Recently OSPAR (2017) published an analysis of data up to 2014 for all five North Sea areas, indicating continued although less pronounced latitudinal differences as compared to Van Franeker et al. 2005 and 2011, and the absence of significant trends.
+A second version of such 'Intermediate Assessment' is about to be published by OSPAR (2019).

 As indicated in Chapter 1, the international work was continued and expanded after the SNS project.
-The EcoQO approach to marine litter is now an element for assessment of 'Good Environmental Status' in the European Marine Strategy Framework Directive (Galgani et al. 2010; EC 2010; MSFD GES Technical Subgroup on Marine Litter 2011).
-Quality of the methodology has been established by publications in peer reviewed scientific articles (Ryan et al. 2009; Van Franeker et al. 2011; Kühn & Van Franeker 2012; Trevail et al. 2015; Van Franeker & Law 2015) and is used by researchers in the Canadian Atlantic and arctic and in the Pacific (Mallory 2008; Provencher et al. 2009; Nevins et al. 2011; Avery-Gomm et al. 2012, 2018; Donnelly-Greenan et al. 2014; Bond et al. 2014; Poon et al. 2017; Terepocki et al. 2017).
+The EcoQO approach to marine litter is now an element for assessment of 'Good Environmental Status' in the European Marine Strategy Framework Directive (Galgani et al. 2010; EC 2010, 2017; MSFD GES Technical Subgroup on Marine Litter 2011).
+Quality of the methodology has been established by publications in peer reviewed scientific articles (Ryan et al. 2009; Van Franeker et al. 2011; Kühn & Van Franeker 2012; Trevail et al. 2015; Van Franeker & Law 2015).
+This monitoring is used by researchers in the Canadian Atlantic and arctic and in the Pacific (Mallory 2008; Provencher et al. 2009; Nevins et al. 2011; Avery-Gomm et al. 2012, 2018; Donnelly-Greenan et al. 2014; Bond et al. 2014; Poon et al. 2017; Terepocki et al. 2017).
 In principle this monitoring can be implemented throughout the fulmars Atlantic and Pacific breeding ranges (Hatch & Nettleship 1998).

-The results of fulmar studies were also used in the UNEP yearbook 2011 (UNEP, 2011), which devoted a chapter to the global problem of marine litter (Kershaw et al. 2011), ranking plastic pollution as one of the main global threats to the marine environment.
-The example of fulmar monitoring methods and its long-term character were extensively used in the most recent UNEP report on the marine plastic issue (UNEP 2016).
+The results of fulmar studies were also used in the UNEP yearbook 2011 (UNEP 2011), which devoted a chapter to the global problem of marine litter (Kershaw et al. 2011), ranking plastic pollution as one of the main global threats to the marine environment.
+The example of fulmar monitoring methods and its long-term character were extensively used in the most recent UNEP report on the marine plastic issue (UNEP 2016) and GESAMP (2019).